 How much you want to spend on a PIC is a personal choice.
 As long as you know what you're getting for what you pay, you can be happy at any price point.

-Here, I give my picks at several price ranges, plus a few honorable mentions.
+Here, we give our picks at several price ranges, plus a few honorable mentions.

-The Vollrath Mirage Pro 59500P (see it on Amazon) is a commercial unit, so it's a well-built, heavy duty machine with a ton of great features.
-I think it's the best all-around PIC on the market today.
+The Vollrath Mirage Pro 59500P (see it on Amazon) is a commercial unit, so it's a well-built, heavy duty PIC with a ton of great features.
+We consider it to be the best all-around PIC on the market today.

-It has a temperature range of 80F - 400F (but gets up to about 550F).
+It has a temperature range of 80F - 400F (but gets up to about 550F) and a wattage range of 50W-1800W.
 It also has an unmatched 100 power settings--more even than some PICs that cost hundreds more!

 The Mirage Pro is made in China with American-made specs and design.
 It's an excellent, excellent PIC--tough to beat at any price point.